Simicart/magento_docs/source/includes/_quoteitems.md

 - 3: Including and Excluding Tax - Show both Including tax (with Title "Incl.
 Tax") and Excluding Tax (with title "Excl.
 Tax")

+(On order history screen, the products is displayed the same way using tax_sales_display_price config value)

 ## Apply Coupon Code